komo-248/ComfyUI-Flux-Regenerative-Upscale/README.md

-# ComfyUI – Flux Regenerative Upscale
+# Regenerative Denoise and Upscale Process with ComfyUI and Flux

 A ComfyUI workflow for restoring low-resolution, compressed, or noisy animation and stylized art using diffusion-based regeneration.
 The goal is not simply to enlarge the image — it is to recover and reconstruct degraded detail while preserving the original stylization: linework, cel shading, color palette, and artistic character.